17 Best Places to Visit in California

 Because Muir Woods is such a popular destination, many tour companies offer organized day trips from San Francisco.
 For all other visitors, reservations are required for the paid parking at Muir Woods National Monument, as well as for the shuttle service from Sausalito (ideal for those traveling without a car).

-A spectacularly scenic but difficult winding coastal drive along Highway One (about 30 to 45 minutes from Muir Beach) leads to Stinson Beach, appreciated for its 3.5-mile-long sandy shoreline.
+A spectacularly scenic but difficult winding coastal drive along Highway One (about 30 to 45 minutes from Muir Beach) leads to Stinson Beach, appreciated for its 3.5-mile-long sandy shoreline and excellent facilities (picnic area, snack bar, public restrooms).
 The town owes its Bohemian ambience and touch of flower-child flair to the locally owned shops and organic restaurants.
-Stinson Beach also has excellent facilities, including picnic areas and barbecue pits.

 Alamere Falls, Point Reyes National Seashore

-To experience the wild, natural beauty of Marin County's coastline, travelers can continue driving six miles north of Stinson Beach to the Point Reyes National Seashore on Tomales Bay.
+To experience the wild, natural beauty of Marin County's coastline, drive six miles north of Stinson Beach to the Point Reyes National Seashore on Tomales Bay.
 This splendid coastal environment includes peaceful hidden coves, sandy beaches, nature trails with sweeping ocean views, and protected estuaries that are ideal for kayaking.

 Continuing farther north is Bodega Bay, a fishing village and laid-back resort area (27 miles north of Point Reyes Station in the Point Reyes National Seashore) where Marin County borders Sonoma County.
-Beach lovers and outdoor enthusiasts will enjoy the invigorating natural environment.
+If you're outdoorsy and a beach lover, you will appreciate the area's invigorating natural environment.

-Bodega Bay is a top destination for taking nature walks, hiking, horseback riding, kayaking, and surfing.
+Head to Bodega Bay for nature walks, hiking, horseback riding, kayaking, and surfing.
 Despite being a quiet coastal community, Bodega Bay has an extensive choice of hotels, lodges, and vacation rental options.

 "Cottage" of Empire Mine owner in Grass Valley

-Tourists can see where gold was discovered at the old sawmill in Coloma, which is part of the Marshall Gold Discovery State Historic Park.
-At this unique historic park, visitors have a chance to pan for gold in the American River just as the gold miners did in 1849.
-After touring the site, it's possible to explore the park's hiking trails or have a picnic under the oak trees.
+You can see where gold was discovered at the old sawmill in Coloma (today it's part of the Marshall Gold Discovery State Historic Park).
+Try panning for gold in the American River just as the gold miners did in 1849.
+The park offers gold panning lessons.
+After touring the site, explore the park's hiking trails or have a picnic under the oak trees.

 The Cronan Ranch Regional Trails Park in Pilot Hill (four miles from Coloma) has 12 miles of hiking/biking trails plus fishing areas.